 How does ELSA work?

-Children are usually referred for ELSA support by their class teacher, our SENDCo, Miss Caulfield or our Family Support Worker, Mrs Green.
+Children are usually referred for ELSA support by their class teacher, our SENDCo, Miss Aves or our Family Support Worker, Mrs Ofoego.
 We then meet to discuss the referrals and to identify and prioritise which children require ELSA support.